srozange/devoxx2020-contract-testing/README.md

 };
 ```

-Now you can publish the contract by running : `npm publish-pacts` or `yarn publish-pacts`.
+Now you can publish the contract by running : `npm run publish-pacts` or `yarn publish-pacts`.

 You should be able to see your contracts in your pact broker.

-You can now go in the `inventory` service again and run the test `ContractVerificationTest`.
+You can now go in the `inventory` service again, uncomment the setup method `givenSeveralProduct` and run the test `ContractVerificationTest`.

 You should see that two contracts are now being verified.

 #### Write yet a contract